malcommac/RealEventsBus/README.md

 RealEventsBus is a small swift package which implement a basic event bus mechanism.
 You can use it as a dispatcher for one-to-many events.
 It's like `NSNotification` but with type-safe support.

+## Highlights

+- It's type safe; you can send message in a type-safe manner
+- Implement custom messages; just set conformance to `Event` or `BufferedEvent` type
+- Messages/observers are posted and registered in thread safe
+- Easy to use; just one line to register and post events
+- Supports for buffered events

 ## 1. Example

 This example uses `enum` as datatype for event.
 You can use any type you want as event, `struct` or `class`.